mechanismsjs/mech-emit/README.md

   m.add(2, m.emitRange(0, Infinity, 1000))
 );

-m.go // will never return
+m.go // theoretically, should never return
 ```

-This will freeze because we will try to create an infinite map.
+This should theoretically freeze because we will try to create an infinite map.
+However, we've implemented a default limit to the number of items the mapping function will attempt to traverse to 1000.
+You can, of course, increase that number to any number you like.

 But really, who needs a map when you can turn any algorithm into a "mapping" algorithm by simply adding emitters to the algorithm.